 |Dolby Atmos with an 11 Channel Receiver||Configuration Options|

-|7.1.4 Configuration||7.1 layout with two pair in-ceiling height speakers (front and surround)|
+|7.1.4 Configuration||7.1 layout with two pairs of in-ceiling height speakers (front and surround)|

 |7.1.4 Configuration||7.1 layout including Dolby Atmos-enabled front and surround speakers or add-on speaker modules|

-|9.1.2 Configuration||9.1 layout with one pair in-ceiling height speakers|
+|9.1.2 Configuration||9.1 layout with one pair of in-ceiling height speakers|

 |9.1.2 Configuration||9.1 layout including Dolby Atmos-enabled front speakers|